tolauwae/phd-thesis/src/remote/remote.typ

 We do not allow multiple callbacks for a single topic string at the level of WebAssembly instructions, but the WebAssembly actions we built on top of this system do in fact support registering multiple callbacks.
 This gives the same result for developers writing programs in a high-level language in WARDuino.
 However, it does make a significant difference for the WebAssembly specification, as we will explain in @remote:callback-handling.

 Whenever the virtual machine wants to resolve an event (@alg.interpretation, @alg.interpretation:events), the callback handler takes the oldest event from the queue and looks up its topic in the callback mapping .
 The mapping returns the table index of the registered callback function.
 Through this index the callback handler can set up the call for the correct WebAssembly function on the call stack, and add the topic and payload of the event as arguments to the operand stack .
 In other words, the callback handler does not execute the callback functions itself, it merely sets up the appropriate calls on the stacks.
 When the interpretation loop resumes it will automatically execute the callback function.
 Executing callbacks is therefore completely transparent to the virtual machine, since it is just another function call.
-Furthermore, the virtual machine does not need to know whether an event was actually processed by the callback handler.
-This does force callback functions to never return a value.#note[The precise signature is shown as part of the operational semantics in @remote:callback-handling.]
+#note[The precise signature is shown as part of the operational semantics in @remote:callback-handling.]Furthermore, the virtual machine does not need to know whether an event was actually processed by the callback handler.
+This does force callback functions to never return a value.
 However, this is a reasonable requirement that many other microcontroller platforms also impose on their interrupt callbacks @espressif-systems23:esp-idf@banzi08:getting.
 After all, since the callbacks are executed concurrently to interpretation and in complete isolation, there is no way of using the return value anyway.
 Therefore, after the callback function is resolved, the interpretation of the program continues as if no additional function was called.

 There is a possible pitfall with adding callbacks to the call stack at any point during execution.
 In light of the microcontroller’s limited memory, it is easy for the call stack to grow too rapidly.
 Therefore, we prohibit that callbacks interrupt other callbacks. #note[Blocked callbacks do not get lost, they are processed after the current callback completes.]In practice, the virtual machine keeps track of whether a callback is being executed by adding a marker on the call stack just before the callback.
 When the virtual machine encounters this marker again, it knows that the callback completed.
 So when #emph[resolveEvent] is called in @alg.interpretation, and the last callback has not yet completed, the callback handler will never resolve an event.